Children's Eye Exams From Our Optometrist

 Vision Problems Screened For During a Pediatric Eye Exam

-Vision problems in children tend to emerge between the ages of 18-months-old and 4-years-old.
+Vision problems in children tend to emerge between the ages of 6-months-old and 4-years-old.
 The issues commonly screened for include:

 - Refractive Errors: During a pediatric eye exam, the optometrist will determine whether or not the child needs glasses.
 It is more uncommon for older children to need glasses; however, it is possible that a child could have a refractive error early in life.

 - Amblyopia: Amblyopia is also known as a lazy eye.
 This condition occurs when one of the child's eyes is weaker than the other.
 Glasses can be used to treat the condition.
-In some cases, one of the lenses will be frosted, forcing the child to use the weaker eye which will help it get stronger.
+However, often times it needs further testing to evaluate if your childs may require further treatment such as vision therapy.